wincent/command-t/README.txt

       (after scanning has been performed), whereas
       |g:CommandTScanDotDirectories| affects the behaviour at scan-time.

-      Note also that even with this setting on you can still use Command-T to open files inside a "dot-directory" such as ~/.vim, but you have to use the |:cd| command to change into that directory first.
+      Note also that even with this setting off you can still use Command-T to open files inside a "dot-directory" such as ~/.vim, but you have to use the |:cd| command to change into that directory first.
 For example: